nawshad/Association-Rule-Mining/README.md

 ***Read Me***

-1. Please copy the file apriori.cpp from â€œCPP filesâ€ folder to the â€œDataâ€ folder and run the following command:
+1. Copy the file apriori.cpp from “CPP files” folder to the “Data” folder and run the following command:

 2. g++ -o apriori apriori.cpp OR gcc apriori.cpp -lstdc++ -o apriori then type ./apriori in command line.